Shloklabs-Tech-Division/Documentation/en/Flutter/Best_Practices/App_Theme/AppTheme.md

 # Custom App Theme
 Custom App Theme are the generic static variables which will store the custom theme.
-So it will reduce the redency of the code.
+So it will reduce the redundancy of the code.

 ## How to create a custom app theme